civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(3)** Paragraph 12(5)(a) of the Regulations is replaced by the following:

-    the claimant has accumulated, since the beginning of the benefit period, insurable earnings from employment as a fisher that, when added to the insurable earnings from employment as a fisher in the claimant's qualifying period, are **at least $2,500**; and
+    the claimant has accumulated, since the beginning of the benefit period, insurable earnings from employment as a fisher that, when added to the insurable earnings from employment as a fisher in the claimant's qualifying period, are at least $2,500; and

   **(4)** Paragraph 12(5)(a) of the Regulations is replaced by the following: